 The following form must be completed in accordance with ISPM 28 Phytosanitary treatments for regulated pests, the IPPC Strategic Framework and the Procedure and criteria for identifying topics for inclusion in the IPPC standard setting work programme.

-Copies of all relevant supporting information and publications should be supplied with the treatment submission, preferably in PDF format, for ease of subsequent distribution.

 The following form refers to the relevant sections of ISPM 28 and are numbered accordingly.